nsennes/PowerBI-Portfolio/README.md

 # 🖥️ PowerBI-Portfolio
 Welcome to my Power BI Projects Portfolio! 🚀
 This is where I dive into data visualization, exploratory data analysis (EDA), data modeling, and storytelling with data—all while learning how to bring numbers to life.
-Through working on case studies, I’ve had the chance to build interactive dashboards, uncover trends, and practice solving real-world-inspired problems.
+Through working on case studies and projects, I’ve had the chance to build interactive dashboards, uncover trends, and practice solving real-world-inspired problems.

 I see this portfolio as a growing space to experiment, learn, and improve.
 I’m always excited to take on new challenges and explore new datasets to push my skills even further.✨